glassroom/heinsen_attention/README.md

 import torch.nn.functional as F
 ```

-Now, let's set up our toy example.
-Our method requires computing the logarithm of the values, $V$.
-If $V$ has any negative values, its logarithm is complex.
-Complex floating-point numbers are not uniformly well-supported in PyTorch.
-To avoid having to deal with them in our toy example, we limit $V$'s elements to positive numbers.
-Also, we keep the number of tokens, key features, and value features tiny so the results can fit on a single screen when we print them:
+Now, let's create toy queries `Q`, keys `K`, and values `V`.
+Our method requires computing the logarithm of `V`.
+If there are any negative values in `V`, their logarithms will be complex numbers, which are not uniformly well-supported in PyTorch.
+To avoid having to deal with them in our toy example, we will limit `V`'s elements to positive numbers.
+Also, we will keep the number of tokens `n_tok`, key features `d_key`, and value features `d_val` tiny so that when we print results, they can fit on a single screen:

 ```python
 # Setup for our toy example: